rajesh-gonuguntla/learn-ruby/README.md

 Learning Ruby

-This repo is intended to document my experinces as a beginner to Ruby.
+This repo's intention is to document a beginer's experience & eamples on Ruby.

-Itended to help Ruby beginners like me.

 DAY 1: